Monday, December 22, 2014

 Storefront at 6962 N. Clark, 2006

-Around the new year many blogs post their most popular entries.
+Many blogs post their most popular entries around the new year.
 Great idea!
-But instead, here's one of the least popular entries, posted originally on 9/5/06.
-According to the counter this was viewed 11 times in the past 7 years!
-Still, I do like the image...
+But instead, here's one of the least popular entries, originally posted on 9/5/06.
+According to the counter, this was viewed 11 times in the past 7 years!
+Still, I do like the image.

-With the the days getting shorter my evening walks with Felix have gotten much darker.
+With the days getting shorter my evening walks with Felix have gotten much darker.
 I find myself drawn to the strangely organized and uncomfortably configured storefronts on Clark.
-Half the time I can't figure out what they're selling.
-This one is crowded with cheap strollers and plastic toys.
-I think it's a dollar store, but the windows are so unappealing that I've never wanted to go inside.
-The same confusion and disarray makes it a pretty good subject for a drawing.
+In this case I'm not sure exactly what they're selling.
+Pretty much everything?
+The confusion and disarray makes it a pretty good subject for a drawing.

 ___________________________________________